 In keeping with the basis of Primary Health Care, nurses collaborate with clients, other health care providers, and people from other sectors of society in promoting health.
 Nursing roles range from direct caregiver to formulator of healthy public policy and include advocate, leader, educator, researcher, and program developer.

-- BIO 1060 (formerly VPM 101) - Introductory Microbiology for Health Sciences
+- BIO 1060 - Introductory Microbiology for Health Sciences (see Non-Nursing Course Requirements #1)

-- BIO 1220 – Human Anatomy and Physiology II
+- BIO 1220 – Human Physiology (see Non-Nursing Course Requirements below #3)

 - NURS 1010 – Foundations of Nursing I